BIBI78/NewDiceGame/README.md

 * I found the 2-bit font ("2-Player" in google fonts) first and that slowly inspired the rest of the project. things kind of fell into place.
   # Design
-* I wanted to keep evrything simple with the color scheme so as not to take away too much attetion from the game.
+* I wanted to keep evrything simple with the color scheme so as not to take away too much attention from the game.
  The neon green & yellow I used throughout the project was just to make the game and the navigation, title  etc distinctly different from the dice.
 * The color way is supposed to invoke snakes and the like to give the game a street/ unfair look, like you playing dice with a snake.
 * Everything from the navigation to the color schemes is inspired by arcade games.